plan44/vdcd/docs/How to build vdsm and vdcd on Linux - in particular Raspian on P44-DSB-X.md

 	~/ds/vdcd/vdcd --sqlitedir ~/ds/data --consoleio testbutton:button --consoleio testlamp:dimmer

 If you want to explore the vdcd properties using JSON also enable the config api (with *--cfgapiport 8090*).
 On the P44-DSB-X, the mg44 webserver already handles forwarding http request to the socket based JSON API.
 On other platforms, see *json\_api\_forwarder* folder for a small PHP script for that task.

+#### vdcd external devices API

+vdcd supports "external devices", which are external scripts or programs that connect to the vdcd to instantiate devices, and communicated via the *plan44 vdcd external device API*.
+This API is a very easy to use API designed to simplify development of custom devices.

+To start vdcd with external devices support enabled (API at TCP port 8999), call vdcd as follows:

+    ~/ds/vdcd/vdcd --sqlitedir ~/ds/data --externaldevices 8999

+To allow external device scripts/programs from other hosts than where vdcd runs (not recommended for security reasons in productive installations, but handy for development and testing), add the *--externalnonlocal* command line option.

+For more information about the external devices API, please consult the *plan44 vdcd external device API.pdf* document in the *docs* folder, and check out the sample scripts in the *external\_devices\_samples* folder.

 #### vdc API